kaisenlinux/kaisenlinux.org/seo.md

 ## TASKS

 1. Create sitemap
+	- Removing downloads.php and all urls with parameters on iso subdomains.

 2. Remove downloads.php from sitemap and replace on page links with /downloads
 	- Warning: to check error with _functions.php title ?